banderlog/opencv-python-inference-engine/README.md

 A lot has changed during my military leave:

-1. Everything [changed since OpenVINO 2021.1](https://github.com/openvinotoolkit/openvino/releases/tag/2022.1.0), now it should be [two separate libs](https://opencv.org/how-to-use-opencv-with-openvino/), building process and inference engine API have changed dramatically, *without backwards compatibility* (btw, opencv-python now *official* python builds).
+1. Everything [changed since OpenVINO 2021.1](https://github.com/openvinotoolkit/openvino/releases/tag/2022.1.0), now there should be [two separate libs](https://opencv.org/how-to-use-opencv-with-openvino/), building process and inference engine API have changed dramatically, *without backwards compatibility* (btw, opencv-python now *official* python builds).
-2. Now opencv has small package installations via pip: <https://www.intel.com/content/www/us/en/developer/tools/openvino-toolkit/download.html>, so the overall reason for creating that package is gone.
+2. Now opencv has [small package installations via pip](https://www.intel.com/content/www/us/en/developer/tools/openvino-toolkit/download.html), so the main reason for creating that package is gone.
-3. Just [look on current official way](https://github.com/banderlog/opencv-python-inference-engine/tree/dev/create_wheel/cv2) of importing cv2 cxx lib into python module via 5 python scripts -- I do not want to mess with this growing lump of crutches
+3. Just [look at the current official way](https://github.com/banderlog/opencv-python-inference-engine/tree/dev/create_wheel/cv2) of importing cv2 cxx lib into the python module via 5 python scripts -- I do not want to mess with this growing lump of crutches

-My advice is to use openvino and opencv-python packages, see rewritten examples in [`tests_openvino`](https://github.com/banderlog/opencv-python-inference-engine/tree/master/tests_openvinol)
+My advice is to use openvino and opencv-python packages, see rewritten examples in [`tests_openvino`](https://github.com/banderlog/opencv-python-inference-engine/tree/master/tests_openvino)

 ---